 Additionally, staff from the Planning Department arranged a meeting for the Board of Legislators staff to meet with all the Local Section 8 Housing Choice Voucher Program administrators (there were 17 in 2009) to address questions and issues related to a potential implementation of the legislation.
-The Local Section 8 Housing Choice Voucher Program administrators all agreed they would look to the County to develop an appropriate website to provide more comprehensive information on Section 8 program rules and requirements for landlords, and these Local Section 8 Housing Choice Voucher Program administrators would link their local websites to the County's page for the benefit of all local landlords.
+The Local Section 8 Housing Choice Voucher Program administrators all agreed they would look to the County to develop an appropriate website to provide more comprehensive information on Section 8 program rules and requirements for landlords, and these Local Section 8 Housing Choice Voucher Program administrators to the County's page for the benefit of all local landlords.
 This new website has been drafted, but not yet compiled and implemented.
-Implementation is scheduled to be completed by June 30, 2010.
-Planning Department staff are responsible for this component.
+Planning Department staff is responsible for this component.